|

 - Problems encountered during implementation

-4-hour written open-book
+written open-book examination

 |